Type 2 Diabetes

 If you or a loved one has developed medical conditions after taking Invokana®, you may require the guidance of an experienced defective drug attorney to discuss your options if this dangerous drug has interrupted your quality of life.

 Dangerous drug manufacturers must be held accountable for their actions.
 At Williams Cedar, our dangerous drug lawyers are dedicated to protecting our clients.
 Call us today at 215-557-0099 and ask for Diane Fenner or contact us online to schedule a consultation if you have suffered an injury that might be associated with your use of Invokana®.
-While our offices are located in Philadelphia, Pennsylvania and Cherry Hill, New Jersey and we are dedicated to serve clients nationwide in bringing defective drug claims against drug manufacturers and distributors.
+While our offices are located in Philadelphia, Pennsylvania and Haddonfield, New Jersey and we are dedicated to serve clients nationwide in bringing defective drug claims against drug manufacturers and distributors.